weakvar/FrameBuilder/README.md

 )
 ```

-Sets the vertical center of the view to the vertical center of another view:
+Sets the vertical center of the `fooView` to the vertical center of the `barView`:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(